Ladvien/ladvien.github.io/_posts/2018-10-15-deep-learning-central-command.md

 7. Results access and job meta data
 8. A way to visualize results

 I've landed on a fairly complicated process of handling the above.
-I've tried cutting the number of frameworks down, as I know it'll be a nightmare to maintain, but I'm not seeing it.
+I've tried cutting frameworks, as I know it'll be a nightmare to maintain, but I'm not seeing it.

 * Node for creating RESTful interfaces between the `HQ Machine` and the `Worker Nodes`
 * Node on the workers to ping the HQ machine periodically to see if their are jobs to run